Code-Institute-Submissions/story-chain/README.md

 * Provide a username and password that meet the criteria, the user is added to the 'users' collection in the database and redirected to their profile page.
 On the website, the user sees the options Home, Profile, Add and Log Out in the navigation bar.

 # Log In

+# Read Story
+*  When clicking on the Read More link on a story on the home page, a new page opens and the full story can be read.
+* If the user is also the author of the story, a 'edit' and 'delete' button appears.
+If the user is not the author, these buttons do not show.
+* If the 'edit' button is clicked, a form opens up, that allows the author to edit both the title and the content.
+Both fields need to be filled.
+When the 'edit story' button is clicked, an appropriate flash message is shown and the user is redirected to the 'Read Story' page.
+* When the 'delete' button is clicked, a modal is triggered, where the user is made aware that this process cannot be undone and asked to click 'delete' again.
+There is also a 'cancel' button which closes the modal and no action is taken.

+# Add story

+# Profile

+# Errors